Nitrokey/nitrokey-documentation/hsm/faq.rst

    passwords.
 Because of this, a short PIN is still secure and there is not need to choose a long and complex PIN.

-   Nitrokey Storage's PINs can be up to 20 digits long and can consist of numbers, characters and special characters.
+   Nitrokey PINs can be up to 16 digits long and can consist of numbers, characters and special characters.
 Note: When using GnuPG or OpenSC, 32 character long PINs can be used but aren't supported by Nitrokey App.

 **Q:** What is the User PIN for?
-   The user PIN is at least 6-digits long and is used to get access to the contect of the Nitrokey.
-This is the PIN you will use a lot in every day use e.g. for decrypting messages, for unlocking your encrypted storage (NK Storage only) etc.
+   The PIN is at least 6-digits long and is used to get access to the contect of the Nitrokey.
+This is the PIN you will use a lot in every day use

-   The user PIN can have up to 20 digits and other characters (e.g. alphabetic and special characters).
-But as the user PIN is blocked as soon three wrong PIN attempts were done, it is sufficiently secure to only have a 6 digits PIN.
-The default PIN is 123456.
+   The PIN can have up to 16 digits and other characters (e.g. alphabetic and special characters).
+But as the PIN is blocked as soon three wrong PIN attempts were done, it is sufficiently secure to only have a 6 digits PIN.

 **Q:** What is the SO PIN for?
   The SO PIN is used in the Nitrokey HSM only and is something like a "master" PIN with special properties.
 Please read this instructions carefully to understand the SO PIN of the Nitrokey HSM.

+  The SO PIN has to be exactly 16 digits long.

 **Q:** How many data objects (DF, EF) can be stored?
     76 KB EEPROM total, max.
 150 x ECC-521 keys, max.
 300 x